top of page

 Instructions:

-1. In a clean 1-gallon glass jar or jug, combine water, elderberry syrup, lemon juice (if
+1. In a clean 1-gallon glass jar or jug, combine water, elderberry syrup, lemon juice (if using), and sugar.

 2. Stir in the ginger bug liquid.